-They say nurses are real life superheroes.
+They say nurses are real-life superheroes.
 Aside from saving lives, nurses also face dangers every shift.
 Even though it’s not tangibly intense like what see in action movies, the risks nurses deal are discretely perilous.
-The real life villains are just lurking around the hospital corners waiting to unfold on nurse’s weakest moments.
+The real-life villains are just lurking around the hospital corners waiting to unfold on the nurse’s weakest moments.
 But what are these silent dangers?
 Are the risks worth even keeping our profession?
 Here are risks that nurses are venturing every day:

 1. Sleep deprivation

 I admit I never get enough of sleep especially during my working days and I still feel unrested even after my two off days.
 The changing shifts makes me sleep deprived.
 And probably I’m not alone experiencing this.
 Morning shift to graveyard shift makes your body most of the time inoperable.

 Studies show that disturbances in circadian rhythms may lead to reductions in the length and quality of sleep and may increase fatigue and sleepiness.
 Long work hours may reduce the time available for sleep, leading to sleep deprivation or disturbed sleep and incomplete recovery from work, (Trinkoff, et al. 2007).
 But what’s the big deal if nurses are sleep deprived?